Hike at a Glance

-Strong rips and currents are present at Werrong Beach, so swimming is not permitted here.
-For more information, visit the Beach Safe website.
+- Strong rips and currents are common at Werrong Beach, making swimming unsafe.
+This beach is best enjoyed from the shore.

-You can find toilets and picnic facilities at Bald Hill near Stanwell Tops and Otford lookout.
+- Toilets and picnic facilities are available at Bald Hill near Stanwell Tops and at Otford Lookout, so plan to use these before or after your walk.

 Content use